aczihalytriumf/phiat/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PhIAT's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Phase imaging analysis tool (PhIAT) is an analysis tool for the phase-imaging ion-cyclotron-resonance mass spectrometry technique.
+PhIAT was originally created by Sam Porter and updated by Annabelle Czihaly.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.